Croaket History, Family Crest & Coats of Arms

 The family of famed David "Davy" Crockett (1786-1836), American folk hero, frontiersman, soldier, and politician hailed from Ireland.

 Early History of the Croaket family

-Another 150 words (11 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Croaket History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Croaket research.
+Another 83 words (6 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Croaket History in all our PDF Extended History products and printed products wherever possible.

 Croaket Spelling Variations

 Spelling variations are a very common occurrence in records of early Scottish names.
 They result from the repeated and inaccurate translations that many names went through in the course of various English occupations of Scotland.
 Croaket has been spelled Crockatt, Crocket, Crockett and others.

 Early Notables of the Croaket family (pre 1700)